 Terri’s most popular presentation and workshop topics include:

 Through her blog, Technology and Organizations, and freelance work (Wall Street Journal, Harvard Business Review Blog, Women 2.0, MIT’s Sloan Management Review), she has the opportunity to follow organizational trends and the leaders who bring them to life.
 Her academic work is published in top journals such as: Organization Science, Information Systems Research, MIS Quarterly, IEEE – Transactions on Engineering Management, and the Academy of Management Review.
-Some of this research has been funded by the National Science Foundation.
-Terri also served as senior editor for Organization Science and associate editor for MIS Quarterly.
+The National Science Foundation has funded some of this research.
+Terri also served as Organization Science's senior editor and MIS Quarterly's associate editor.

 This research has been funded by the National Science Foundation, the Society for Information Management Advanced Practices Council, and internal programs.
 Her undergraduate degree is from UC Berkeley; her master’s and doctorate are from Carnegie Mellon University.
 Link to Terri Griffith’s C.V.